Rhinoplasty (Nose Surgery) RecoveryPosted on September 2, 2017

 At the time of pre-op consultation, the surgeon will educate the patient about various aspects of rhinoplasty, including the estimated recovery.

 Busy and working people can schedule their nose surgery at a time when they can allocate dedicated time for post-surgical recovery.
-ABPS board certified plastic surgeon Dr. David Kim provides rhinoplasty to patients in Beverly Hills, Los Angeles, and surrounding locations.
+ABPS plastic surgeon Dr. David Kim provides rhinoplasty to patients in Beverly Hills, Los Angeles, and surrounding locations.

 Guidelines for Recovery